tearing down bridges

 Eddie (Frederick Weller) is so attracted to his growing-up niece because, like a daughter, she has lit up his otherwise drab working-man’s life.
 His feelings for her, moreover, have a great deal to do with middle-age angst.
 Like many a hard worker who suddenly discover themselves in their late 40s, he is terrified of what’s ahead.
 If the new interloper, Rudolpho (Dave Register) does succeed in carrying her off, Eddie will have little joy left.

-Like so many wives of men like Eddie, Beatrice (Andrus Nichols), although loving, feel as if they have been cast off, and in emotional response, find it harder and harder to demonstrate that love.
+Like so many wives of men like Eddie, Beatrice (Andrus Nichols), although loving, feels as if she have been cast off, and in emotional response, finding it harder and harder to demonstrate that love.

 This younger cast simply does not have the heft and weight to give these feelings their due.
 Indeed, the handsome and lean Weller, throughout much of the play, seemed simply too slight and frail to convey the range of emotions raging through his character; at moments we simply couldn’t hear him.
 At first I feared that my somewhat elderly ears were playing tricks; but as rose to leave at the end of the play, the gentlemen on my left spoke to each other of having the same problem in simply hearing him.
 It was not that Weller was not a good actor, he simply didn’t yet possess the “gravitas” of the character.